janwilmake/dcpu-infinite-serverless-cpu-time-demo/README.md

 1. **CPU Time Extension**: The Durable Object's CPU time limit gets reset every time it receives a ping request, allowing it to run indefinitely.

-2. **CPU-Intensive Tasks**: The implementation includes deliberately CPU-intensive tasks like finding prime numbers with extra calculations, computing Fibonacci numbers, and creating large objects in memory.
+2. **CPU-Intensive Tasks**: The implementation includes deliberately CPU-intensive task: finding prime numbers with extra calculations.

 3. **Yielding Control**: The code includes strategic pauses (`setTimeout(resolve, 0)`) to yield control to the event loop, allowing it to process incoming ping requests.

-4. **Memory Growth**: The object grows in memory by storing all calculated primes and Fibonacci numbers, and by estimating its own memory usage.
+4. **Memory Growth**: The object grows in memory by storing all calculated primes numbers, and by estimating its own memory usage.

 5. **Monitoring**: The Worker streams updates back to the client, showing the current state of the calculations and memory usage.